 ii) shall set the PUSH channel details parameter with the PUSH callback-URL;

-b) after the Notification channel is created, the MMTel Enabler client subscribes to the MMTel Enabler Server for receiving notifications.
-The callback URL returned from the notification management server is included in this subscription request sent to the MMTel Enabler server; and
+b) after the Notification channel is created, the MMTel Enabler client subscribes to the MMTel Enabler server for receiving notifications.
+To subscribe the notification, the MMTel Enabler client shall send an HTTP POST request to the MMTel enabler server: In the HTTP POST request the MMTel Enabler client:

+1) shall include a Content-Type header field set to "application/json";

+2) shall include the information elements as specified in 3GPP TS 23.392 [2] encoded in JSON format as specified in clause 7.3.1.
+In the HTTP payload:

+i) shall include a <MMTel Enabler Client ID> element to indicate the requesting MMTel Enabler client;

+ii) shall include a <MMTel Enabler Client version> element to indicate the version of MMTel Enabler client;

+iii) shall include a <Validity Duration> element to indicate how long the subscription will last (i.e. subscription lifetime) as requested by the MMTel Enabler client; and

-Editor’s note: the details of subscription request sent to the MMTel Enabler server needs to be defined in stage 2.
+iv) the callback URL returned from the notification management server is included in this subscription request sent to the MMTel Enabler server; and

+NOTE: The step b) is the step where the VAL client subscribes to the VAL server for receiving notifications, i.e., step 7 of clause 17.3.3 of 3GPP TS 23.434 [6].
+This step is out of scope of the SEAL notification management service specified in 3GPP TS 24.542 [3].

 c) upon receiving the HTTP POST request over a call back URI which was given to MMTel Enabler server, the MMTel Enabler client shall use the procedures specified in clause 6.2.1.1 to request the DC application profiles.